syncfusion-content/blazor-docs/blazor/combobox/templates.md

 ---
 layout: post
 title: Templates in Blazor ComboBox Component | Syncfusion
-description: Checkout and learn here all about Templates in Syncfusion Blazor ComboBox component and much more.
+description: Checkout and learn here all about Templates in the Syncfusion Blazor ComboBox component and much more.
 platform: Blazor
 control: ComboBox
 documentation: ug